 When GEMS children attend off-site activities, including day or residential visits and work-related activities, the Principal is responsible for ensuring that effective safeguarding and child protection arrangements are in place.
-Residential trips are managed through a GEMS third party provider, Camps International, who are responsible for vetting and managing safety and safeguarding requirements.
+The Principal must ensure that the school has followed procedures as outlined in the GEMS Offsite Educational Trips and Visits Policy.
+(GEMS employee access only)

-Where extended school activities are provided by and managed by the school, the GEMS Safeguarding policy and school-specific on-site procedures apply, including the mandate to escalate any safeguarding concerns as per policy.
-If other organisations provide services or activities on the school site, the school will check that those organisations have appropriate procedures in place, including safer recruitment and health & safety procedures.
+The GEMS Safeguarding Policy and school-specific on-site procedures apply to all trips, including the mandate to escalate any safeguarding concerns as per the Policy.
+If other organisations provide services or activities on the school site, the school will ensure that there is an appropriately trained safeguarding lead and check the organisations have appropriate procedures in place, including safer recruitment and health & safety procedures.
 The school must ensure that there are arrangements in place for the provider to report safeguarding concerns.

-22. SAFEGUARDING/CHILD PROTECTION LEGISLATION AND GUIDANCE
+23. SAFEGUARDING/CHILD PROTECTION LEGISLATION AND GUIDANCE

 Without exception, GEMS will adopt the relevant law governing the jurisdiction of the operating locality of the school.
 We understand that in different regions of the Emirates, and in the different countries in which GEMS operate, subtlety of legal interpretation may exist.
-Throughout our safeguarding policies, we have broadly accepted the principles and ethos of UK safeguarding legislation, as we believe this to be some of the most robust legislation internationally.
+Throughout our policies, we have broadly accepted the principles and ethos of UK safeguarding legislation, as we believe this to be some of the most robust legislation internationally.

-23. RECORD KEEPING
+24. RECORD KEEPING

-The GEMS Guard Case Management Platform should be used as the system to record, escalate, review actions taken and evaluate outcomes of concerns.
-All safeguarding concerns must be entered on the Guard platform and staff must be trained in how to raise concerns.
+The Guard safeguarding case management platform should be used as the system to record, escalate, review actions taken and evaluate outcomes of concerns.
+All safeguarding concerns must be entered on Guard and staff must be trained in how to raise concerns.